Angular momentum - mass relation for dark matter haloes: SUMMARY AND DISCUSSIONS

 Although our simulations are only for dark matter particles, some behaviours of the $J-M$ relation we found can be generalized to baryonic matter.
 For example, in the linear regime, we expect that $\alpha$ for baryonic matter also depends on its initial power spectrum and the protogalaxy's shapes. $\beta$ also increases proportionally to $a^2\dot{D}$.
 In the virial regime, once galaxies become virialized, their $J-M$ relation remains unchanged. $\alpha$ equals to $5/3$ because it's a result of virialization.
 Indeed, the spin parameters for baryonic and dark components have been shown to correlate in cosmological hydrodynamic simulations \citep[][]{bosch2002,chen2003,sharma2005,gottlober2007,kimm2011}.
-However, in the nonlinear regime, due to the complicated baryonic physics, such as radiative cooling, star formation, supernovae and AGN feedback, etc., protogalaxies' $J-M$ relation in this stage might have different behaviours from the dark matter and needs further investigation.
+However, in the nonlinear regime, due to the diverse baryonic physics, such as radiative cooling, star formation, supernovae and AGN feedback, etc., the evolution of galaxies' spins, disks, spin alignments and other properties is quite complicated \citep[see e.g.][]{bailinetal2005,bailinsteinmetz2005,libeskind2007,schafer2009,roskar2010,schewtschenko2011},and protogalaxies' $J-M$ relation in this stage might have different behaviours from the dark matter and needs further investigation.
 The baryonic processes in the nonlinear regime are also key elements to explain the observed offset between the spirals and ellipticals' $J-M$ relations, as discussed in \citet{romanowsky2012}.

 Another question related to the baryon physics is how the angular momentum transfer between dark and baryonic matter affects our results.
 It has been shown that from the hydrodynamical simulations, the baryonic physics mainly spins up the inner part of a halo, and has minor effects on the whole halo's spin \citep[e.g. ][]{bett2010,bryan2013}.
 Thus, we also expect that our results about the dark matter haloes' $J-M$ relation should not change significantly when one adds baryon physics into the simulations.